xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 Your body and your organs are worthy of your love and appreciation.

-As you appreciate your body’s each and every organ and its unique function, you're appreciating each and every part of your unique self.
+<p style="text-align:center;dont-size:20px;">As you <b>appreciate</b> your body’s <b>each and every organ's unique function</b>, you're appreciating <b>each and every part of your unique self.</b></p>

 You shall not take your physical being for granted.
 When you appreciate yourself, loving yourself will come naturally.

 ## Our Bodies and Minds Work Together